Engrima18/HACKATON-LHC-alert-detection/README.md

 ## Content

-`Hackathon.ipynb`: final notebook with the EDA and the final results obtained through our feature extraction and models;
+- `Hackathon.ipynb`: final notebook with the EDA and the final results obtained through our feature extraction and models;
-`corr4hacka.rmd`: script (Rmarkdown) to derive correlations between timeseries;
+- `corr4hacka.rmd`: script (Rmarkdown) to derive correlations between timeseries;
+- `feature_extraction.py`: functions to extract interesting features from timeseries:

-`nice_plots.py`: functions for nice plots;
+- `nice_plots.py`: functions for nice plots.

 ### Team ("🍫I Cioccolatosi🍫"):